k8ssandra/k8ssandra-operator/docs/content/en/tasks/migrate/_index.md

 ## Alter the keyspaces and rebuild the nodes

 k8ssandra-operator will fail fully going through with the expansion because `dc2` won’t have any replica for the `system_auth` keyspace.
-Cassandra will start but Reaper and Stargate won’t as long as replication wasn’t altered and rebuild was done.
+Cassandra will start but Reaper won’t as long as replication wasn’t altered and rebuild was done.

 Once all nodes in the new DC have joined the cluster, alter the user created keyspaces to NTS with the same number of replicas on both DCs: